 When it’s all said and done!

-I made the switch from Adobe Photoshop to Affinity Photo for several personal reasons.
+I made the switch to my Photoshop alternative, Affinity Photo for several personal reasons.

 To name a few,